Eleni Aklillu

 Eleni Aklillu is an Ethiopian senior research scientist and research group leader at the Karolinska Institute.
 She is also a professor of tropical pharmacology at the same institute.
 She is a Fellow of The Royal College of Physicians Edinburgh (FRCPEdin), and a Fellow of the African Academy of Sciences and the laureate of the Donald Mackay Medal.

 Biography

 Education

 In 1987, Aklillu received a Bachelor of Pharmacy from Addis Ababa University in Ethiopia.
 She earned a Master of Science in Biochemistry from the same university in 1996.
 She went on to obtain a Doctorate of Philosophy degree in Molecular genetics from the Karolinska Institute in Stockholm, Sweden, in 2003.

 Career

 In 2009, she became an associate professor of pharmacology at the Karolinska Institute.
 Since 2020, she has been a full professor of tropical pharmacology specializing in the area of pharmacogenomics at the same institute.
-Aklillu is also a senior researcher and research group leader at the Department of Laboratory Medicine within the Karolinska Institute.
+Aklillu is also a senior researcher and research group leader at the Department of Global Public Health within the Karolinska Institute.